The Spanish DGOJ Licence

 Features of the DGOJ Gambling Licence

-Running gambling activities in Spain demands a license for the games offered (casino games, bets or any other type of game or contest).
-There are two licenses that any new online casino must obtain to operate under the Spanish law:
+Running gambling activities in Spain demands a licence for the games offered (casino games, bets or any other type of game or contest).
+There are two licences that any new online casino must obtain to operate under Spanish law:

-This license enables the holder to run bets, contests or other gambling-related activities.
+This licence enables the holder to run bets, contests or other gambling-related activities.
 The rules for applying are published in the Official State Gazette.
-The license is valid for 10 years, but it can be extended by another 10.
+The licence is valid for 10 years, but it can be extended by another 10.

-This license enables the holder to run all the types of regulated games that are already included in the general license.
-To request this license, the operator must have a general license conceded before.
-The minimum duration of the Special License is one year and the maximum is 5 years, but it can also be extendable for successive periods of the same duration.
+This licence enables the holder to run all the types of regulated games that are already included in the general licence.
+To request this licence, the operator must have a general licence conceded before.
+The minimum duration of the Special licence is one year and the maximum is 5 years, but it can also be extendable for successive periods of the same duration.

-To obtain the license the company needs to operate legally, it is necessary permanent approval of the technical gambling systems.
+To obtain the licence the company needs to operate legally, it is necessary permanent approval of the technical gambling systems.